LeeDownshift/github-users/README.md

 TODO:

 * Add Search functionality back in
-* Update components for Single user so that they use react-bootstrap
+* Update components for Single user page so that they use react-bootstrap
 * Setup auth for API calls so that it doesn't hit the API's limits